deepakkumardewani/portfolio-generator/instructions/progress.md

 # Portfolio Generator - Development Progress

-This document tracks the progress of the Portfolio Generator project as of **May 30, 2025**.
+This document tracks the progress of the Portfolio Generator project as of **Apr 7, 2025**.
 It covers the status of features, components, and tasks outlined in the PRD, Tech Stack, and App Flow documents.

 ---